-- Data register (DR) - Data direction register (DDR)
+- Data Register (DR) - Data Direction Register (DDR)

-Each port also has one optional register:
+and one optional register:

-• Option register (OR)
+Option Register (OR)

 Each I/O pin may be programmed using the corresponding register bits in the DDR and OR registers: bit X corresponding to pin X of the port.
 The same correspondence is used for the DR register.